javidsegura/MenuManagementSystem/src/backend/django_project/django_Notes.md

 4. All primary keys are automatically added
 5. Each model has to be specified within admin.py
 6. __str__: represents the object name in the admin interface

+# CONTRIBUTING TO THE ADMIN INTERFACE
+1. Make sure u understand the prior concepts.
+Have installed all the dependencies
+2. Create a file named .env withing the outermost django_project folder
+3. Populate the .env file with the following keys:
+      # LOCAL MYSQL
+      DB_HOST="localhost"
+      DB_PASSWORD="yourpassword"
+      DB_USER="root"
+      DB_NAME="database_name"
+      DB_PORT="3306"

+      # OPENAI
+      OPENAI_API_KEY="your_openai_api_key"
+4. Create a superuser using the createuser.bash script
+5. Run the migrate.bash script to update the database
+7. Go to http://127.0.0.1:8000/admin/ to access the admin interface